scalalandio/chimney/docs/source/troubleshooting/debugging-macros.rst

 by macros, which implicits were used in macro (or not) and what was the exact logic that lead to the final expression or compilation errors.

-In such cases we can use a dedicated flag, ``.enableMacrosLogging``:
+In such cases, we can use a dedicated flag, ``.enableMacrosLogging``:

 .. code-block:: scala